 I read a lot of studies on health and genetics, and I keep finding research on the mineral lithium popping up.
-Topics such as circadian rhythm dysfunction, Alzheimer’s disease, telomere length, type 2 diabetes, and obesity…all linking to lithium?
+Topics such as circadian rhythm dysfunction, Alzheimer’s disease, telomere length, type 2 diabetes, and obesity… all linked back to lithium.

 The rest of this article explains the research showing the importance of this mineral in our health and longevity.